vnabet/js-toaster/README.md

 ### Click events

-If you define a `true` value for the `link` property of a toast, a click on this one generate a click event.
+If you define a `true` value for the `link` property of a toast, a click on this one generates a click event.

 These events can be captured using the function `jsToaster.onClickToast` to register handlers with toast id as parameter.